 A total of 249 IV infusions and 208 SC injections of VRC01 were administered in HVTN 104.
 The infusions and injections were well tolerated.
 Mild pain and/or tenderness was reported for 27% of infusions and 14% of injections, with only a single report of moderate pain and/or tenderness at 1 injection timepoint.
-Erythema/induration reactions were reported rarely with 1 mild and 1 moderate reaction at an IV infusion site; 2 mild and 1 moderate reactions were reported at an SC injection site.
-Systemic reactions were reported by 57% of participants during the course of the trial, and most reactions were mild, with malaise/fatigue, myalgias, and headaches being the most common systemic reactogenicity symptoms reported for IV and SC administrations.
-Fewer than one third of participants developed systemic reactogenicity symptoms.
+Erythema/induration reactions were reported rarely with 1 mild and 1 moderate reaction at an IV infusion site; 2 mild and 1 moderate reactions were reported by 57% of participants during the course of the trial, and most reactions were mild, with malaise/fatigue, myalgias, and headaches being the most common systemic reactogenicity symptoms reported for IV and SC administrations.